 A list of prior senior theses titles can be found here.

 Students conducting a senior thesis must register for senior thesis credits during the semester in which they intend to graduate.
 They can also sign up for credits during prior semester.
 Students should consult with their faculty adviser about the appropriate way to enroll for senior thesis credits.

 Students interested in conducting research during any year of study, independent of a senior thesis, should contact the E&PS faculty member with whom they are interested in working.
-Students may sign up for Independent Study credits in ISIS for the semester(s) in which they conduct their research.
+Students may sign up for Independent Study credits in SIS for the semester(s) in which they conduct their research.

 Any student doing research is encouraged to participate in the Undergraduate Research Day held in April and to apply for undergraduate research funding, such as the PURA and DURA awards; see here for funding sources in the Krieger School.

 The E&PS minor is for science undergraduates interested in applying their major discipline to Earth’s environment through geology, geochemistry, ecology, geobiology, oceanography, and atmospheric science.
 Students are expected to have at least 16 credits in (N), (Q), or (E) courses.
 Students will take 12 credits in the department, at least six of which are at the 300 level.